systemd/systemd/docs/JOURNAL_FILE_FORMAT.md

 this to watch for files changes.
 Since file writes done via mmap() do not result in inotify() writers shall truncate the file to its current size after writing one or more entries, which results in inotify events being generated.
-Note that this is not used as transaction scheme (it doesn't protect anything), but merely for triggering wakeups.
+Note that this is not used as a transaction scheme (it doesn't protect anything), but merely for triggering wakeups.

 Note that inotify will not work on network file systems if reader and writer reside on different hosts.
 Readers which detect they are run on journal files